Imaging Venus' surface at night in the near-IR from above its clouds: New analytical models for the effective spatial resolution, illustrated with new Parker Solar Probe data: Acknowledgments

 \section{Acknowledgments}

 This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
-We thank James Cutts, Paul Byrne and Nils Mueller for very fruitful discussions.
+I thank Kevin Baines, Len Dorsky, James Cutts, Paul Byrne, and Nils Mueller (DLR) for fruitful discussions.